Materials-Consortia/schemas/releases/v1.2.0/v1.2/properties/optimade/references/title.md

 **Examples:**

-- `A Study on the Effects of Sleep Deprivation on Cognitive Performance`
+- `"A Study on the Effects of Sleep Deprivation on Cognitive Performance"`

 **Formats:** [[JSON](title.json)] [[MD](title.md)]